 UEA Award 2016-17 Feedback: completed

 - We have a new ‘Get Writing Group Support Session booked for 22nd November 2017 where students can come along and write their first online submission with the support of UEA Award staff;

-- The Award Team are currently producing some online training videos to help support students through the process of the Award;
+- The Award Team have produced some online training videos to help support students through the process of the Award;

 - We’re currently revising our ‘How to use the UEA Award on a CV document’ with more examples and also adding additional example material to other support documents.